 In this dialog box, the name and other properties of the object can be edited.

 A callback function can be specified, which will be invoked if the button (text object) is clicked.
-If this option is enabled the button can not be dragged to a new position.
+If this option is enabled the button cannot be dragged to a new position.

 Example: Button that exports the document as a PDF document.